GitGuild/gitguild_whitepaper/whitepaper.md

 ## Summary

-If this seems to easy, you're not alone.
+If this seems too easy, you're not alone.
 For software developers, git feels like water to a fish.
 It is challenging to discover something new about the environment you survive in.

 The contributors to Proof of Labor are amazed at how broad the applications seem to be.
 The natural contracting language and strong reputation system of PoL are unique in a blockchain.
 Due to this broad scope, we have erred on the side of abstraction over specification.
 While Proof of Labor could be even more loose, and many alternate implementations are possible, we believe this is a flexible, minimal working ruleset.